BIOP/ijp-imagetoatlas/registration.md

 * `f` = display fused transform and fixed image (toggle)
 * `t` = transform the image or not (toggle)

+After editing a registration, you can export it again (to QuPath for instance), and reload it.

 ### Canceling / removing a registration

 If you are not happy with the result of a registration, you can select the slices where you want to remove the last registration, and: